Ryan Childers, MD

 Prior to joining The Oregon Clinic Gastroenterology – South, he performed published research in inflammatory bowel disease and quality processes for endoscopy and clinical practice.
 Dr. Childers is a member of the American Gastroenterological Association and the American College of Gastroenterology.

-He enjoys spending time with his wife and two kids, reading, playing guitar, cooking, exploring the outdoors, and watching the Portland Timbers.
+He enjoys spending time with his wife and kids, reading, playing guitar, cooking, exploring the outdoors, and watching the Portland Timbers.